asugianto/Marvel-API/README.md

 # Marvel-API
-Playing Around with Marvel API
+Playing Around with Marvel API with AngularJS 1.3